RebbyAnne/Butyrate_Propionate_Comparative_Analysis/README.md

 cd ../bowtie_search_pipeline
 snakemake --use-conda --cores 8
 ```
+Input Data
+Metagenomic reads are downloaded from NCBI SRA automatically using the SRA Toolkit based on accession numbers provided in the configuration.
+See config/ for accession numbers and manuscript data sources.

 Bowtie2 is run using the --very-sensitive preset in end-to-end mode.
 Outputs include:
   - Per-gene hit counts
   - Pathway-level abundance estimates
   - Normalized pathway prevalence values

-Input Data
-Input files (e.g., genome FASTA files, metagenomic reads) are specified within each pipeline’s Snakemake configuration and are not included in this repository due to size and licensing constraints.
-See the manuscript and Supplementary Tables for accession numbers and data sources.